morrislenny/track1-turtles/outline/TURTLE-SAMPLES.md

 ![move turtles](img/move-turtles.png)

-#### 7. Change parameters of forwards and right
+- 8.2 change parameters of forwards and right

-Writing a function makes this easy.
+Putting three movements in one `doseq` is nice, but what if we want to change parameters?
+For example, forward 100, right 150, then forward 60, or forward 50, right 30, and forward 60.

+Defining a function that takes parameters will be the way to do.

 ```clojure
 ;; function definition